mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint.html.markdown

     * `INITIATING` 	Atlas is creating the load balancer and the Private Link Service.
     * `FAILED` 	Atlas failed to create the load balancer and the Private Link service.
     * `DELETING` 	Atlas is deleting the Private Link service.
+  GCP:
+    * `AVAILABLE` 	Atlas created the load balancer and the GCP Private Service Connect service.
+    * `INITIATING` 	Atlas is creating the load balancer and the GCP Private Service Connect service.
+    * `FAILED`  	Atlas failed to create the load balancer and the GCP Private Service Connect service.
+    * `DELETING` 	Atlas is deleting the GCP Private Service Connect service.

 ## Import
 Private Endpoint Service can be imported using project ID, private link ID, provider name and region, in the format `{project_id}-{private_link_id}-{provider_name}-{region}`, e.g.